 In 2012, I became a poll worker in New York City.
-“This is a shitshow,” I thought.
+“This is a mess,” I thought.

 The day started before 5am and ended at 10pm, and we were always one jammed ballot scanner away from a total meltdown.
 But somehow it worked, and I loved it.